alagafonov/recipefinder/README.md

 ## Notes

-1. Normally classes would be separated into individual files however to avoid using autoloader and adding complexity to the task all classes were placed into a single file.
+1. Normally classes would be separated into individual files however to avoid using autoloader and adding complexity to the task all classes were placed into one file.

-2. To avoid adding extra dependency unit testing has been done using PHP's assert finction instead of using a framework (e.g. PHPUnit).
+2. To avoid adding extra dependencies unit testing was done using PHP's assert function instead of a framework (e.g. PHPUnit).

 ## Deployment